raydelvecchio/vlite-v2/README.md

 * Significantly less dependencies, and thus reduced install time
 * Can now set max sequence length for chunking for each independent memorize operation; great for more varied data across a given database
+* Can search by both vector OR text!
 * Important input types are now enforced
 * Can now define your own embedding model with a string in the `sentence_transformers` library to use internally
 * When chunking, removed default newline split return; the db will now chunk ANY text, even if it already contains